pgdr/talks/inhouse/PITCHME.md

 #### Inhouse developers

 * Enormous cost
-  * wrong people
-  * good people might leave
 * We don't have the competence
-* Nor the traditions of the craft
+* ... nor the traditions of the craft
-* Nor the culture
+* ... nor the culture